OMINE

 Taiko Maru; other not verifiable yet..

-From the Taiwan POW Camps Memorial Society - this note:
+From the Taiwan POW Camps Memorial Society:

 "In early March 1945 a group of British POWs entered the camp.
 They came from Taiwan on the hellship Taiko Maru and remained at Omine 5B until the end of the war.
 POW Albert William Martin, 80th Anti-Tank Reg't.
 R.A. (see below) was among this group of men."